WP MPs question lack of women in COVID-19 economic task force, role of President in use of reserves

 First announced in March during the Resilience Budget, SIRS gives eligible self-employed persons cash payouts of S$1,000 a month for nine months to help them tide over this period of uncertainty.

-Qualifying criteria include earning a net trade income of no more than S$100,000 a year, and living in a property with an annual value of no more than S$13,000.
+Qualifying criteria include earning a net trade income of no more than S$100,000 a year, and living in a property with an annual value of no more than S$21,000.

 READ: More than S$360 million paid out to self-employed workers under COVID-19 income relief scheme